 If you have seen the news lately you have probably heard about a highly contagious virus that affects pigs, African swine fever (ASF).
 It does not affect other animals or humans.

 An outbreak of the virus was reported in China in August last year and since then it has been spreading through South East Asia.
 It is also present in parts of Europe.

 While it is not a risk to human health, African swine fever could devastate New Zealand’s pork industry if it ever made its way into this country.

-Biosecurity New Zealand (part of the Ministry for Primary Industries) are taking the threat from ASF very seriously and have strong measures in place to keep it out.
+Biosecurity New Zealand (part of the Ministry for Primary Industries) is taking the threat from ASF very seriously and has strong measures in place to keep it out.

 However, all of us have a role to play in protecting New Zealand from unwanted pests and diseases.
 This includes lifestylers that might have a few pigs in the backyard.

 New Zealand doesn’t import live pigs, however African swine fever can be spread through contaminated pig products.

 Biosecurity NZ says despite stringent measures to manage any risks, unauthorised meat products could still potentially enter the country.

 Making sure pigs are not fed uncooked meat waste is a vital part of protecting pigs in New Zealand from African swine fever.